-- Integrated screening and assessment - Health assessment conducted by a licensed practical nurse (LPN) - Individualized health and wellness planning (includes discharge/re-entry planning) - Mental health evaluation and medication management (coordinated by the Office of the Public Defender) - Individual and group counseling to explore substance abuse and criminal thinking - Education and support groups (e.g., substance abuse, co-occurring, criminal thinking, etc.) - Comprehensive case management services - Access to medical care - Individualized vocational/employment counseling and services - Relapse prevention programming/services
+- Integrated screening and assessment - Health assessment conducted by a licensed practical nurse (LPN) - Individualized health and wellness planning (includes discharge/re-entry planning) - Mental health evaluation and medication management (coordinated by the Office of the Public Defender) - Individual and group counseling to explore substance abuse and criminal thinking - Education and support groups (e.g., substance abuse, co-occurring, criminal thinking, etc.) - Comprehensive case management services - Access to medical care - Individualized vocational/employment counseling and services provided by Vincent House - Relapse prevention programming/services

 The services identified above will be provided in Phase I of the program.
 Phase II of the program includes a guided transition into transitional housing at WestCare's Mustard Seed Inn (MSI) Transitional Housing program or transition into another form of stable housing (e.g., family home, halfway house, etc.).
 Grant funds will be used to pay for the first two (2) months in transitional housing at MSI.
-Once discharged from the shelter facility, and residing in stable housing, WestCare will offer all participants outpatient relapse prevention and support services, as well as assist clients in securing/sustaining part-time or full-time employment.
+Once discharged from the shelter facility, and residing in stable housing, WestCare will offer all participants outpatient relapse prevention and support services.
+Vincent House also will continue to assist clients to secure and sustain part-time or full-time employment.
 The total length of the program is up to 90 days based on individual need and progress.